postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/creating-workspaces.md

 <img alt="Create new workspace" src="https://assets.postman.com/postman-docs/default-create-new-workspace.jpg" width="300px"/>

 Use the visibility dropdown to choose a __Team__, __Private__ or __Personal__ workspace.
-Note that you can share elements to a different workspace at a later date if you aren't sure which type to create.
+Note that you can share elements to a different workspace at a later date if you are not sure which type to create.

 To create a personal workspace, enter the workspace name and summary.
 Select the visibility dropdown menu and choose __Personal__.

 <img alt="Personal Workspace" src="https://assets.postman.com/postman-docs/create-personal-workspace.jpg" width="500px"/>

 To create a team workspace, enter the workspace name and summary.
 Select the visibility dropdown menu and choose __Team__.
-Add email addresses for the collaborators you want to invite to the workspace, select access levels for the workspace.
+Add collaborators by entering their email addresses, then define their [workspace roles](https://github.com/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles).

 [![Team workspace](https://assets.postman.com/postman-docs/create-team-workspace.jpg)](https://assets.postman.com/postman-docs/create-team-workspace.jpg)